php-fig/fig-standards/proposed/http-message.md

      * this method can be used to retrieve the results, so long as those
      * results can be represented as an array.
      *
+     * @return array Attributes derived from the request.
+     */
-     * @return array Path parameters matched by routing */ public function getAttributes();
+    public function getAttributes();